GuavaCZ/laravel-populator/README.md

 That's it!
 When the migration is run, it will create all records from the populator's bundles.

-Please note that the password will not be hashed, in order to hash all passwords please refer to the documentation bellow:
+Please note that the password will not be hashed, in order to hash all passwords please refer to the documentation below.

 ## Bundles
-Bundles are like blueprints for all your records, they define default attributes or common modifiers so you don't need to repeat them in every reccord.
+Bundles are like blueprints for all your records, they define default attributes or common modifiers so you don't need to repeat them in every record.

-This is done by chaining additional methods described bellow:
+This is done by chaining additional methods described below.

 ### Mutators
 You can define mutators on any of the model's attributes in order to mutate the value before it's stored in the database.